 What makes a sales agent effective?

-We like to think good training and experience make the best agents.
+We like to think good skills and experience make the best sales associates.
 But the truth is, not every agent is right for every seller.
 And that's why we suggest you follow this simple formula to help you decide whether a particular agent will work well for you:

 COMPETENCE + COMFORT = CONFIDENCE

 Competence: When you first meet with real estate agents, they'll do their best to show you that they have what it takes to sell your house.
 You can expect to see a portfolio of credentials, past achievements, sales volume and letters of recommendation.
 Look for evidence that their background is relevant to your needs -- someone whose portfolio includes success with houses in your price range, preferably in your immediate neighborhood.

 Comfort: The importance of being comfortable with your agent as a person cannot be overstated.
 You're going to be dealing with this individual on a regular basis, maybe for months, during a time that can be emotionally trying for you and your family.
 Indeed, your agent may well become something of a family member, who shares in the tension, anticipation, frustration and ultimately the joy of selling your house.

 It takes a unique combination of those two characteristics to inspire the confidence a homeowner needs to maintain peace of mind through the process of selling a house.
 It's something every Coldwell Banker Residential Brokerage sales associate strives for.
 "Just the kind of help you'd expect from a friend" is more than a slogan.
 It's our way of doing business.

 How do I find the sales associate that's right for me?

 A good place to start is by talking to friends, neighbors, relatives -- anyone whose recommendation you trust.